nwaniek/ncr/README.rst

 in the future.
 So, stay tuned.

 If you want to donate to this project, get in touch with me.
-Alternatively, tell your favorite funding agency or company to (continue) fund my research.
+Alternatively, tell your favorite funding agency or company to (continue to) fund my research.

 Overview